 Dr. Stout specializes in retina/macular and retinal vascular diseases.
 His current research projects include human gene and stem cell therapy for proliferative and inherited ocular disease, retinal disease genotype-phenotype correlation and intraocular angiogenesis.

 Stout received a bachelor’s of arts degree from Rice University and a master’s of business administration degree from the University of Oregon.
-He completed his internship at Texas Children’s Hospital and his residency at the University of Southern California after earning his BCM degrees.
+He completed his internship at Texas Children’s Hospital and his residency at the University of Southern California after earning his Baylor degrees.

-Maya S. Suresh, M.D., Chair, Department of Anesthesiology
+James Anton, M.D., Chair, Department of Anesthesiology

 John E. Wolf, Jr., M.D., Chair, Department of Dermatology